Palestine Action hunger strikers near death ‘intent’ on continuing protests

 Muraisi, the longest fasting member of the group, “looks very pale and thin”, said her friend Amareen Afzal, who visited the 31-year-old on Wednesday.
 “Her cheekbones are quite prominent.
 She looks quite emaciated.”

-Muraisi is reportedly suffering from muscle spasms, breathlessness, severe pain and a low white blood cell count.
+Muraisi, a Londoner who had worked as a florist and lifeguard, is reportedly suffering from muscle spasms, breathlessness, severe pain and a low white blood cell count.
 She has been admitted to hospital three times over the past nine weeks.
 Afzal has also noticed the decline of Muraisi’s memory and said it is now “more difficult for her to stay engaged conversationally”.

 “She speaks of herself as dying and she’s very aware and she is worried,” Afzal said.